Bond set for man accused of vandalizing Browns’ stadium - NewsBreak

 Anthony O’Neal, 21, was indicted on vandalism and breaking and entering charges earlier this month.

 During the arraignment at Cleveland Municipal Court Tuesday, O’Neal pleaded not guilty.
-He was ordered by the judge to not go near the stadium and his bond was set at $2,500.‘A Christmas miracle’: Driver, passenger saved after car impaled
+He was ordered by the judge to not go near the stadium and his bond was set at $2,500.5 teens shot at Airbnb party in Ohio

 According to a police report, the incident began around 11:20 p.m.
 Monday, Nov.
 21.